-He lives in Orange County, California with his wife and two children.
+He lives in Orange County, California with his wife and three children.

 Joe Chen is a Co-Founder of Anduril Industries.

 After 10 years in engineering and product management, Joseph enlisted in the US Army National Guard to serve his nation and community as a paratrooper in the 1st Battalion (Airborne),143rd Infantry Regiment.

 Joseph was one of the first employees at Oculus VR, where he contributed to hardware development as Product Lead and led non-gaming developer relations.
 Previously, he had worked on augmented reality (AR) headset technology at Epson.
 After Oculus, he continued to develop VR content, focusing on new camera technologies and capture techniques.